 Even Better Sequel: While the previous two games were good, Super Metroid is considered the game that defined the genre.

-Franchise Original Sin: While it would be nowhere near as linear or cinematic as say, Metroid: Fusion, this game definitely began a greater focus on story and cutscenes for the franchise.
+Franchise Original Sin: While it would be nowhere near as linear or cinematic as say, Metroid: Fusion, this game definitely began a greater focus on story and cutscenes for the franchise (along with Samus getting a starting monologue), which remains a contentious topic among Metroid fans.
 This cinematic focus would be noted in Fusion and especially Other M.

 Good Bad Bugs: Quite a few of them exist.
 Most of them can be used for Sequence Breaking, like a bug that lets you open certain Super Missile doors from the wrong side, but one that involves equipping both the Spazer and Plasma Beams lets you travel back in time, resetting all the game's events and collectibles while leaving Samus's inventory (minus missiles) intact.